 A. A simple question with a simple answer.
 The awards cost us a lot to operate, and as a non-profit we rely on several sources of income to run them: Sponsorships, and submission fees.
 Without submission fees, we wouldn't be able to hold the awards.
-We keep them as low as possible, however.
+We do our best to keep them as low as possible.

 Q. AFTER I SUBMIT, CAN I CONTACT THE JUDGES ABOUT MY SUBMISSION?

-A. We would ask you to please respect our judges' time, privacy and integrity by refraining from contacting them directly about your submission.
+A. No way!
+That would make the awards unfair, and therefore we would have to disqualify you.
+We ask you to please respect our judges' time, privacy and integrity by refraining from contacting them directly about your submission.
 As we are trying to maintain an ethical competition, the scents are judged blindly.
 For any issues or queries related to our judges, please email (firstname.lastname@example.org).